MozillaSecurity/funfuzz/README.md

 **A:** compileShell has been tested on:

-* Windows 7 and Windows Server 2012 R2, with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild)
+* Windows 10, 7 and Windows Server 2012 R2, with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild).
+It should also work with MozillaBuild 3.0.
-  * Windows 10 seems to work fine with [MozillaBuild 2.2.0](https://wiki.mozilla.org/MozillaBuild) and some funfuzz fixes that have landed, but needs more testing
 * Mac OS X 10.12
-* Ubuntu 15.10 and later (best supported on 16.04 LTS)
+* Ubuntu 16.04 LTS and later
-* Ubuntu (and variants) on [ARM ODROID boards](http://www.hardkernel.com/main/main.php) are also known to work.

 Fedora Linux has not been tested extensively and there may be a few bugs along the way.